 During summer and spring, rainfall above average (high rainfall) saturates the soil and fills the swamps and wetlands so much that it can no longer accommodate additional rain.
-As a result, sometimes flows from the Green Swamp may also come into the Withlacoochee River, and sometimes when the water levels get too high, they may also flow to Hillsborough River.
+As a result, sometimes flows from the Green Swamp may come into the Withlacoochee River, and sometimes when the water levels get too high, they may flow to Hillsborough River.

 You will not find any dams or structures in the swamp to help control the flow to Hillsborough or Withlacoochee River, and this is one of the causes of the flooding in the Withlacoochee River.

 However, a Wysong structure is located in the middle of Sumter and Citrus Counties downstream of Lake Panasoffkee.
 In periods of low flow or normal flow, the structure conserves water, and in periods of high flow, the structure becomes fully lowered.
 Unfortunately, this means that Wysong becomes useless to the river flow during high flow periods and cannot help.